codecraftsuk/web-dev-bootcamp/docs/week_08_django/README.md

 </html>
 ```

-**Note for studnets:** In the code block above, replace the inner `{}` with `%%` for the `csrf_token` like in previous examples with the for loops.
+**Note for students:** In the code block above, replace the inner `{}` with `%%` for the `csrf_token` like in previous examples with the for loops.
 The brackets have been changed to avoid conflicts in this documentation.

 In this code, The `method` attribute specifies the HTTP method used to submit the form data to the server, which in this case is `POST`.
 The `{{ csrf_token }}` template tag outputs a hidden input field with a CSRF token, which is a security measure to prevent Cross-Site Request Forgery (CSRF) attacks.
 The `{{ form.as_p }}` template tag outputs the form fields as paragraphs (`<p>` elements)